 One gentleman told us, “When I get off the phone, I feel like I belong to the human race.”
 And a lady said that, thanks to the regular calls she receives from our Silver Line Friend, she no longer feels “shuffled under the carpet.”

 When ChildLine was launched, it uncovered the shocking prevalence of abuse and neglect among our children.
 The Silver Line Helpline has revealed a truth about our older people which just as shattering.
 The stigma attached to admitting loneliness, the reluctance in older people to ask for help because “there are so many other people far worse off than I am” and “I don’t want to be a burden” has meant that we have ignored and neglected the deep unhappiness created by loneliness, which is afflicting so many elderly people.

 We are extremely grateful to Dr Callan and the CSJ for their independent evaluation.
-Grateful thanks also to the Big Lottery Fund and other generous donors, who have enabled us to launch our national service well in time for Christmas 2013.
+Grateful thanks also to the Big Lottery Fund and other generous donors, who enabled us to launch our national service well in time for Christmas 2013.
 In 2018 we will take our 2 millionth call.
 We are receiving 10,000 calls a week and have trained over 4000 volunteer Silver Line Friends.
 Let us hope it goes some way to prove to the older generation that they are valued, that we care about their well-being, and that The Silver Line gives them the information and friendship they need, and deserve.

 Dame Esther Rantzen, June 2018.